kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_transform_changing_coordinate_system_example.md

 # Local to global coordinates example

-This ability of switching between coordinate systems is very powerful.
+This ability to switch between coordinate systems is very powerful.
 Let's get back to {numref}`fig_geometry_local_coordinates_rotated`.

 Using this information:
-1. the length of the upper arm is 38 cm;
+1. The length of the upper arm is 38 cm;
-2. the shoulder is located 15 cm forward and 70 cm upward to the global origin;
+2. The shoulder is located 15 cm forward and 70 cm upward from the global origin;
-3. the upper arm is inclined at 30 degrees of the vertical.
+3. The upper arm is inclined at 30 degrees to the vertical.

 We want to know the position of the elbow in global coordinates.

 **Solution:**

-The first information allows us to express the position of the elbow in the local upper arm coordinate system:
+The first piece of information allows us to express the position of the elbow in the local upper arm coordinate system:

 $$
 ~^\text{upper arm}p_\text{elbow} = \begin{bmatrix}